Disease/Disorder

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Pain of the bony segment directly over the tumor is the most common presenting complaint in children.10,11 The onset of back pain may be over months.
-Notably, back pain is generally uncommon in pediatrics, and therefore should always be thoroughly investigated.
+Spinal cord tumors have diverse presentations based on location and age of the patient.
+Regardless of tumor type, back pain is the most common presenting symptom.
+As this can fluctuate over time and be attributed to other sources (specifically to growth in children), there is often a delay in diagnosis.
+Pain of the bony segment directly over the tumor or “spine pain” is the most common presenting complaint in children.
+The onset of back pain may be over months.
+Notably, back pain is uncommon in pediatrics, and therefore should always be thoroughly investigated.

-Long-term motor and sensory neuropathy deficits are often seen in children following intramedullary spinal cord tumor (IMSCT) resection.
-In a long-term assessment of 164 children who underwent IMSCT resection12:
+Long-term motor and sensory deficits are often seen in children following intramedullary spinal cord tumor (IMSCT) resection.
+In a long-term assessment of 164 children who underwent IMSCT resection:

-3. Independent risk factors for long-term dysesthesia include increasing age, preoperative symptom duration >12 months, and worsening postoperative neurological symptoms.
+- Independent risk factors for long-term dysesthesia include increasing age, preoperative symptom duration >12 months, and worsening postoperative neurological symptoms.7

 Survival depends on the histology and grade of the spinal cord tumor.
-High-grade intramedullary astrocytomas have poor prognoses; survival can be three to twelve months despite aggressive treatment.13,14
+For example, high-grade intramedullary astrocytomas have a dismal prognosis; median survival rate is reported to be 13 months in children despite aggressive treatment.
+On the other hand, the prognostic outlook for low-grade ependymoma is relatively favorable.8

 Specific secondary or associated conditions and complications

-Neurofibromatosis is associated with low-grade gliomas.
-Orthopedic complications, most often severe kyphoscoliosis, occurs in 35% of children treated for low-grade spinal gliomas.9 Early scoliosis is the most common sign of a thoracic astrocytoma.
-Significant syrinxes can also be found in many children with astrocytomas.
-Treatment related complications may also occur including radiation myelopathy from radiation over the spinal cord or the vertebral column.1
+Neurofibromatosis is associated with spinal cord tumors, specifically low grade gliomas.
+Orthopedic complications, most often severe kyphoscoliosis, occur in 35% of children treated for low-grade spinal gliomas.9 Treatment related complications may also occur including radiation myelopathy from radiation over the spinal cord or the vertebral column.1

 Essentials of Assessment